natachi-o/Automatic-Number-Plate-Recognition-System/README.md

 The ANPR system is a result of my extensive research and hands-on experience in machine learning, computer vision, and software development.
 I carefully selected and integrated each component to ensure that the system is not only accurate but also efficient in a real-time environment.
 Special attention was given to the interplay between the detection, tracking, and OCR components to create a seamless workflow.

-## Installation and Usage
+## Results

-Please refer to the Installation section for setting up the project.
-To run the system, execute the `main_combined.py` script.
+Below is the results of running the software on a sample vide:

 ## Future Enhancements